Newhall, Cheshire

 According to the 2001 census, the parish had a population of 669, increasing to 776 at the 2011 Census.

 Governance

 Newhall is administered by Newhall Parish Council.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.
-Newhall falls in the parliamentary constituency of Eddisbury, which has been represented by Edward Timpson since 2019, after being represented by Stephen O'Brien (1999–2015) and Antoinette Sandbach (2015–19).
+Newhall falls in the parliamentary constituency of Chester South and Eddisbury, which has been represented since the 2024 general election by Aphra Brandreth of the Conservative Party.
+It was previously part of the Eddisbury constituency, which since its establishment in 1983 had been held by the Conservative MPs Alastair Goodlad (1983–99), Stephen O'Brien (1999–2015), Antoinette Sandbach (2015–19) and Edward Timpson (2019–24).

 Geography and transport

 The A530 and A525 roads run north–south and east–west, respectively, through the parish.

 Landmarks

 The industrial enterprises of Aston Mill and New Primebake are located in the parish.
 St Andrew's Methodist Chapel is in the village of Aston and has a small cemetery; there is a former Methodist church in Dodd's Green.
 The Bhurtpore Inn, an award-winning public house listed in The Good Pub Guide, is found in Aston.

 Aston House Farm is a black-and-white timber-framed farmhouse in Aston that dates from 1662; it is listed at grade II.